openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Proctored exams are exams with time limits that you complete while online proctoring software monitors your computer.
 Proctoring software checks that you (as the person taking the exam) are the same person who is taking the course for credit, and detects any attempts to cheat on the exam.

-If you are taking a course as a Verified track student, and want to be eligible to purchase academic credit for your course, it is important that edX can make sure that you took and passed required exams in the course without cheating or using a false identity.
+If you are taking a course as a verified track student, and want to be eligible to purchase academic credit for your course, it is important that edX can make sure that you took and passed required exams in the course without cheating or using a false identity.
 Your course might require you to take and pass at least one proctored exam to be eligible to purchase academic credit.

+Proctored exams are indicated with an alarm clock icon in the courseware.

+.. image of proctored exam with icon

-.. note:: Proctored exams are visible only if you are enrolled in the Verified track for your course.
-If you are not in the Verified track, you take the same exam as a open exam, without the option to choose online proctoring.
+.. note:: Proctored exams are visible only if you are enrolled in the verified track for your course.
+If you are not in the verified track, you take the same exam as a open exam, without the option to choose online proctoring.

-   If you want to be eligible to purchase academic credit for passing your course, make sure you enroll in or upgrade to the Verified track as early as possible during the course, so that you do not miss any credit eligibility opportunities.
+   If you want to be eligible to purchase academic credit for passing your course, make sure you enroll in or upgrade to the verified track as early as possible during the course, so that you do not miss any credit eligibility opportunities.